-We continuously improve process efficiency in our resource-intensive business lines, so that we limit the use of scarce resources such as
+We continuously improve process efficiency in our resource-intensive business lines, so that we limit the use of scarce resources such as land, construction materials, and input commodities.

 We recover and divert waste from our operations, products, and services.

 We nurture our people by investing in their growth and well-being.